Dalianraptor

-Dalianraptor (meaning "Dalian thief") is a dubious genus of prehistoric bird that lived in China about 120 million years ago, during the Early Cretaceous Period that was found in the Jiufotang Formation of China.
+Dalianraptor (meaning "Dalian thief") is a dubious, possibly chimeric, genus of theropod dinosaurs from the Jiufotang Formation of China, dating to the Early Cretaceous.
 It was initially believed to have been a possible dromaeosaurid before it was described in 2005.

 Discovery and naming

 The holotype, D2139, was discovered sometime before the 2000s, when Matthew Martyniuk saw a photograph of the holotype, which was then labelled as an undescribed possible dromaeosaurid.
 The type, and only known species, D. cuhe, was named and described by Gao & Liu in 2005.

 More recently, it is being suspected that the specimen is a chimera forged for the fossil trade, namely a Jeholornis with the arms exchanged by those of an unnamed flightless theropod.
-If the holotype is not a chimera, then the placement of Dalianraptor within Aves is still uncertain.
+If the holotype is not a chimera, then the phylogenetic placement of Dalianraptor is still uncertain.

 Description

 Dalianraptor is very similar to the contemporary avialian Jeholornis, though it has a longer digit I (thumb-equivalent) and shorter forelimbs, which suggests it may have been flightless.
 It also reached about 80 cm in length.